AX.25

 AX.25 (Amateur X.25) is a data link layer protocol originally derived from layer 2 of the X.25 protocol suite and designed for use by amateur radio operators.
 It is used extensively on amateur packet radio networks.

-AX.25 v2.0 and later occupies the data link layer, the second layer of the OSI model.
-It is responsible for establishing link-layer connections, transferring data encapsulated in frames between nodes, and detecting errors introduced by the communications channel.
-As AX.25 is a pre-OSI-model protocol, the original specification was not written to cleanly separate into OSI layers.
-This was rectified with version 2.0 (1984), which assumes compliance with OSI level 2.
+AX.25 v2.0 is responsible for establishing link layer connections, transferring data encapsulated in frames between nodes, and detecting errors introduced by the communications channel.